virginiaequitycenter/summer-sandbox/introductions.md

 * ML: I've been playing the flute for about 12 years, and in the last few years, I've been teaching myself guitar and ukulele.
 * CD: Unfortunately, I have no musical talent, but I would love to learn to play the piano or violin!
 * HL: I play the piano, guitar, and ukulele quite a bit:) I also played the trumpet and trombone in elementary school and would love to try again if I ever get a chance..!
+* KK: Unfortunately I am very musically challenged, but I love hearing pianos and violins and would love to eventually learn!

 2. Do you have any animals in your life?
 If you haven't had the pleasure of an animal companion, what animal(s) do you hope to one day know?